-Two recent studies of malaria along the Thailand-Burma border show that drug-resistant malaria in the region is increasing at an alarming rate, with one study showing a 3,335 percent increase in the last 10 years.
+Two recent studies of malaria along the Thailand-Burma border show that drug-resistant malaria in the region is increasing at an alarming rate, with one study showing a 3,335 per cent increase in the last 10 years.

-The reports, Emergence of artemisinin-resistant malaria on the western border of Thailand: a longitudinal study published in The Lancet and A Major Genome Region Underlying Artemisinin Resistance in Malaria, published in the journal Science, show drug-resistant malaria is rapidly moving into new areas
+The reports, Emergence of artemisinin-resistant malaria on the western border of Thailand: a longitudinal study published in The Lancet and A Major Genome Region Underlying Artemisinin Resistance in Malaria, published in the journal Science, show drug-resistant malaria is rapidly moving into new areas.

-Funded by the Wellcome Trust and the US National Institutes of Health, the two research projects included scientists from Bangkok’s Mahidol University, the Centre for Tropical Medicine at Britain’s Oxford University, and the Texas Biomedical Research Institute in the USA.
+Funded by the Wellcome Trust and the US National Institutes of Health (NIH), the two research projects included scientists from Bangkok’s Mahidol University (MU), the Oxford Centre for Tropical Medicine and Global Health, and the Texas Biomedical Research Institute in the USA.

-Researchers said malaria that was resistant to the current standard drug therapy, artemisinin, had spread more than 800km (500 miles) west to the Thailand-Burma border since it was confirmed in Cambodia in 2006, with a study of 3,202 people who contracted malaria in the region between 2001 and 2010 finding a steady increase in the time it took for the disease to be eliminated from their body‚Äì from 0.6 percent of cases in 2007 to 20 percent in 2010.
+Researchers said malaria that was resistant to the current standard drug therapy, artemisinin, had spread more than 800km (about 500 miles) west to the Thailand-Burma border since it was confirmed in Cambodia in 2006.
+A study of 3,202 people who contracted malaria in the region between 2001 and 2010 found a steady increase in the time it took for the disease to be eliminated from their body‚ from 0.6 per cent of cases in 2007 to 20 per cent in 2010.

 According to The Lancet, the speed with which drug-resistant malaria is growing along the Thailand-Burma border means drug-resistant malaria will reach rates equivalent to those reported in western Cambodia in between two to six years.